apache/jackrabbit-filevault/src/site/markdown/metadata.md

 Metadata
 ===========

-Every repository export/package carries metadata (within the folder `).
+Every repository export/package carries metadata which is evaluated during import and/or export.

 Category | Path | Description | Relevant for Import or Export? | Mandatory for Packages?
 --- | --- | --- | ---